 To add a parameter card by searching for it:

-When configuring a card input that we wish to parameterize, we can add a parameter directly from the card editor.
-For example, when configuring an object set filter card to filter on an object property, we can add a property value select parameter to filter the property to property values that exist in the object set.
+When configuring a card input that you wish to parameterize, you can add a parameter directly from the card editor.
+For example, the image below shows how you can configure the substring card to take a string parameter as the input string.

 To add a parameter from a card configuration editor: